Mussel: As food

 In the United States during the Second World War, mussels were commonly served in diners and restaurants across the country.
-This was due to the lack of access to red meat (such as beef and pork) for the general public, in relation to the aspect of the American wartime rationing policy concerning food, with much of the meat available being sent to aid the US military's war efforts abroad.
-Instead, mussels became a popular substitute for most meats (with the exception of chicken).
+This was due to wartime rationing and shortages of red meat, such as beef and pork.
+Mussels became a popular substitute for most meats (with the exception of poultry).

 In Belgium, the Netherlands, and France, mussels are consumed with French fries (mosselen met friet or moules-frites) or bread.
 In Belgium, mussels are sometimes served with fresh herbs and flavorful vegetables in a stock of butter and white wine.
 Fries and Belgian beer sometimes are accompaniments.
 A similar style of preparation is commonly found in the Rhineland where mussels are customarily served in restaurants with a side of dark bread in "months containing an R", that is between September and April.
 In the Netherlands, mussels are sometimes served fried in batter or breadcrumbs, particularly at take-out food outlets or informal settings.
 In France, the Éclade des Moules, or, locally, Terré de Moules, is a mussel bake that can be found along the beaches of the Bay of Biscay.

 In Italy, mussels are mixed with other seafood; they are most commonly eaten steamed, sometimes with white wine, herbs, and served with the remaining water and some lemon.
 In Spain, they are consumed mostly steamed, sometimes boiling white wine, onion and herbs, and served with the remaining water and some lemon.
 They can also be eaten as tigres, a sort of croquette using the mussel meat, shrimps and other pieces of fish in a thick bechamel then breaded and fried in the clean mussel shell.
-They are used in other sort of dishes such as rices or soups or commonly eaten canned in a pickling brine made of oil, vinegar, peppercorns, bay leaves and paprika.
+They are used in other sort of dishes such as rices or soups or commonly eaten canned in a pickling brine made of oil, vinegar, peppercorns, bay leaves and paprika (escabeche).

 In Turkey, mussels are either covered with flour and fried on skewers (midye tava), or filled with rice and served cold (midye dolma) and are usually consumed after alcohol (mostly raki or beer).

 They are used in Ireland boiled and seasoned with vinegar, with the "bray" or boiling water as a supplementary hot drink.

 In Cantonese cuisine, mussels are cooked in a broth of garlic and fermented black bean.
 In New Zealand, they are served in a chilli or garlic-based vinaigrette, processed into fritters and fried, or used as the base for a chowder.

 In Brazil, it is common to see mussels being cooked and served with olive oil, usually accompanied by onion, garlic and other herbs.
 The plate is very popular among tourists and low classes, probably because of the hot climate that favours mussels reproduction.